finbourne/finbourne-access-sdk-csharp/sdk/docs/PoliciesApi.md

 # **Evaluate**
 > Dictionary&lt;string, EvaluationResponse&gt; Evaluate (Dictionary<string, EvaluationRequest> requestBody, List<string>? applications = null, DateTimeOffset? asAt = null)

-[EARLY ACCESS] Evaluate: Run one or more evaluations
+Evaluate: Run one or more evaluations

 Given a dictionary of evaluation requests (keyed by any arbitrary correlation identifier), each will be evaluated according to the current user's policies (deduced from the provided OAuth token).